 (a) Rehabilitation and East, Central, and West Regions

 No county will be awarded more than one project under the rehabilitation set-aside.
-Other than the Metro region, nNo county will be awarded more than one project under the new construction set aside.
-Each county in the Metro region will be awarded a minimum of two new construction projects.
+No county will be awarded more than one project under the new construction set aside.

 (b) Metro Region